Microtia means "small ear".

 Headband hearing aid (commonly called a BAHA headband)

-We now recommend a BAHA headband style hearing aid ( or an equivalent bone conducting hearing aid on a headband) be fitted for children (from 6 weeks of age) who have a unilateral hearing loss.
+We now recommend a BAHA headband style hearing aid ( or an equivalent bone conducting hearing aid on a headband) be fitted for children (from 6 months of age) who have a unilateral hearing loss.
 There is good evidence that this might help the hearing nerves and hearing centres in the brain develop more normally, and that this might also help with speech and language development too.
-It is likely to help with the development of more normal direction sense abilities and with the ability to hear better in background noise.
+It is likely to help with the development of more normal direction sense abilities and with the ability to hear better in background noise (especially classrooms).
+Currently, the preferred aid is the Oticon "Ponto Power" aid, but there are various options available, including the "Cochlear Sound Arc" for older children.

 Ear canal reconstruction: